 Member for 17 years when established in 2002

-Was a Spanish professor at SFCC and then Chair of the World Language Department.
-I was able to report to the committee the status of immigrant students at the college.
-I am a founding member of Somos Un Pueblo Unido, a statewide immigrant-based organization that works to promote racial and worker justice.
+She was a Spanish professor at SFCC and then Chair of the World Language Department.
+She was able to report to the committee the status of immigrant students at the college.
+She is a founding member of Somos Un Pueblo Unido, a statewide immigrant-based organization that works to promote racial and worker justice.
+She worked with the Board of Directors of SFCC and Somos Un Pueblo Unido to make SFCC the first education institution in the state to allow immigrant students who lived in Santa Fe County to register as resident students.
+She is a New Mexico Certified Court Interpreter working to ensure that our immigrant population has appropriate language access in our courts, city services, and schools.

 Javier V. Rios